SitePen/dts-generator/README.md

   the `--exclude` flag one or more times on the command-line.
 Defaults to `[ "node_modules/**/*.d.ts" ]`.
 * `externs?: string[]`: A list of external module reference paths that should be inserted as reference comments.
 Use the `--extern` flag one or more times on the command-line.
+* `types?: string[]`: A list of external @types package dependencies that should be inserted as reference comments.
+Use the `--types` flag one or more times on the command-line.
 * `files: string[]`: A list of files from the baseDir to bundle.
 * `eol?: string`: The end-of-line character that should be used when outputting code.
 Defaults to `os.EOL`.
 * `indent?: string`: The character(s) that should be used to indent the declarations in the output.
 Defaults to `\t`.